By purchasing through the links, you support this site at no extra cost to you. Learn more >

 Author:Gordon Yefim, Dmitriy Komissarov

-Illustrations:320 b&w and colour photos, 140 profile drawings in colour
+Illustrations:320 b&w and color photos, 140 profile illustrations in color

 Publisher:Hikoki Publications (GB, 2014)